Last updated on June 22, 2026

 Universes Beyond sets dip surprisingly often into creature types introduced in Un-sets, Magic sets with silver-border cards that are mechanically distinct because they flout the rules of Magic in favor of wacky designs.

-Sets like Fallout and Doctor Who made robots mainstream, and Marvel's Spider-Man has brought villains from the realms of chaos and comic books to Magic proper as a foil to the many heroes associated with Spider-Man.
-But which villains are worth playing?
+Sets like Fallout and Doctor Who made robots mainstream, and Marvel's Spider-Man brought villains from the realms of chaos and comic books to Magic proper as a foil to the many heroes associated with Spider-Man.
+With the growing rogue's gallery of villains in MTG expanding, which ones are worth playing?

 What Are Villains in MTG?